 - Air Wick Plug-Ins: Rated an F by the EWG for the toxic chemical cocktail of harmful ingredients found inside, from sodium borate (may damage fertility or the unborn child, plus clear evidence of endocrine disruption, dermatitis and respiratory irritation) and mineral oil (this suspected human carcinogen is also damaging to the environment and causes respiratory and skin irritation) to fragrance and even propane and butane (contains impurities that are suspected human carcinogens and hormone disruptors).

-- Febreze Air Refresher Spray: Rated an F by the EWG as it contains ingredients with potential for developmental/endocrine/reproductive harm, skin irritation, allergies and acute aquatic toxicity, including sodium borate, fragrance, Benzisothiazolinone, Trideceth-4, propane and butane.
+- Febreze Air Refresher Spray: Rated a D by the EWG as it contains ingredients with potential for skin irritation, allergies, respiratory effects, and acute aquatic toxicity, including fragrance, propellant, and non-specific (read: non-disclosed) ingredients–HUGE red flag!

 - Scented Candles: This one is MOST SURPRISING.
 Nearly all scented candles release mixtures of undisclosed fragrance chemicals into the air.
 To make matters worse, many candles are made with paraffin, a petroleum waste product that is a known carcinogen, and when burned, the toxins released from paraffin candles are the equivalent of those found in diesel fuel fumes.
 To add fuel to literal fire, many scented candles also have wicks that contain heavy metals, like lead, which releases five times the amount of lead considered hazardous for children and exceeds EPA pollution standards for outdoor air.
 Be on high alert for brands that use paraffin wax, from Yankee Candle to high-end brands like Dyptique.
 (TIP: If you insist on using candles at home, go for fragrance-free beeswax candles, which naturally purify the air.
 Some brands, like Bath & Body Works to Mrs. Meyer’s Clean Day, use soy wax, but there’s still the issue of fragrance).